utybo/ZoroarkKB/_articles/aPTST.md

     This is the best case scenario: you can of course put multiple test cases in the same unit test for peak SUP laziness.
 Don't worry, I've been there too ;)

+[^3]:
+    That's not what "stateless" *really* means but that's all you need to remember for now: unit tests are isolated from one another.

 You must think of your unit-tests not as specific tests of what your code *does* but of what your code *should do*.
 Do note that there are also multiple valid